noahziheng/freeiot/README_en.md

 ## Features

-- :loop: A lightweight and reliable structure, suitable for the development of custom.
+- :loop: A lightweight and reliable structure, suitable for the development of custom.
 - :bulb: Based on Adapter design, strong scalability here.
 - :unlock: Open-source implementation，safe and controllable.
 Welcome join us.
 - :pencil: Document is complete and easy to understand.(WIP)